JieyuWu/ToyotaMod/Forks.md

 **Comma does not validate custom forks for safety.
 Install them at your own risk.**

+*Unsafe forks can also get you banned from Comma servers and their associated services.*

 [◄ Home](https://github.com/commaai/openpilot/wiki)

 openpilot [forks](https://en.wikipedia.org/wiki/Fork_(software_development)) are used for various purposes, often for use on a certain vehicle or for the development and testing of new features.